Effects of Orbital Eccentricity: The Earth

 Orbital Effects on Planetary Weather (1 of 2)

-(refer to web site discussion of changes on Mercury and Pluto)
+(refer to discussion above of changes on Mercury and Pluto)

 AVERAGE = 93 million mi = semi-major axis (defined as 1 AU)

-Distance is 93 million plus/minus 1 1/2 million
+Actual distance varies is 93 million plus/minus 1 1/2 million, depending on position in the orbit

 Or, as 1.00 AU plus/minus .017 AUS